Jl16ExA/find_your_class_javeriana/README.md

-# "Encuentra tu clase Javeriana" Streamlit Application
+# "Find Your Class Javeriana" Streamlit Application

 Streamlit App: [Find Your Class Javeriana](https://find-your-class-javeriana.streamlit.app/)

 ## Overview
-"Encuentra tu clase Javeriana" is an innovative Streamlit application designed to help users find classes related to their interests at Javeriana University.
+"Find Your Class Javeriana" is an innovative Streamlit application designed to help users find classes related to their interests at Javeriana University.
 Utilizing state-of-the-art NLP techniques, this app processes user queries to match them with relevant class offerings.

 ## Key Features
 - **Class Search**: Enter the name or topic of interest to find related classes.